CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 {{<note title="Definition" type="info">}}

-ℹ️ Definition: REPL is a special type of program.
-REPL stands for:
+REPL is a special type of program that stands for:

 **Read** - Users enter an expression that Node will **read** **Evaluate** - Node will then **evaluate** this expression